Best Home Exercise Equipment for Seniors in 2025

 Are you one of those who thinks of your sunset years as a time to slow down on your exercise program?
 Nonsense.
 Keeping moving is one of the best ways to improve your strength, coordination and balance, maintaining your independence as you age.

-However, you might have decided to give the gym a permanent pass in today’s COVID-19 age.
+However, you might have decided to give the gym a permanent pass since the pandemic.
 It’s important to prioritize your safety — but you still need the right gear.
-Here are nine of the best pieces of home exercise equipment for seniors, including tools for every budget.
+Here are 15 of the best pieces of home exercise equipment for seniors, including tools for every budget.

 1. A Quality Set of Resistance Bands